shivannis/xandr-docs-public/xandr-docs/articles/invest/understanding-your-invoice.md

 ---

-# Microsoft Invest - understanding your invoice
+# Microsoft Invest - Understanding your invoice

 Annotated descriptions of the contents of your Xandr invoices.